AymanSulaiman/pythia_presentation/PresentationNotes.md

 |--------------|---------------------|--------|
 | ICD 10 code  | ICD 10 Description  | Rank   |

-- I am more familiar with Keras/TensorFlow than PyTorch and using the Keras Tuner was used to Fine tune the model later on.
+- I am more familiar with Keras/TensorFlow than PyTorch and using the Keras Tuner was used to Fine Tune the model later on.

-- The metrics used was [OrderedPairAccuracy Metrics](https://www.tensorflow.org/ranking/api_docs/python/tfr/keras/metrics/OPAMetric), [PrecisionMetric](https://www.tensorflow.org/ranking/api_docs/python/tfr/keras/metrics/PrecisionMetric) and [MeanAveragePrecisionMetric](https://www.tensorflow.org/ranking/api_docs/python/tfr/keras/metrics/MeanAveragePrecisionMetric) during the fitting of the model, [Spearmans Rank Coefficient](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.spearmanr.html) was used to measure the data post prediction.
+- The metrics used were [OrderedPairAccuracy Metrics](https://www.tensorflow.org/ranking/api_docs/python/tfr/keras/metrics/OPAMetric), [PrecisionMetric](https://www.tensorflow.org/ranking/api_docs/python/tfr/keras/metrics/PrecisionMetric) and [MeanAveragePrecisionMetric](https://www.tensorflow.org/ranking/api_docs/python/tfr/keras/metrics/MeanAveragePrecisionMetric) during the fitting of the model, [Spearmans Rank Coefficient](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.spearmanr.html) was used to measure the data post prediction.

 - Worked on this with a Senior Engineer who helped guide me in the right engineering direction whilst I helped him understand the ML side of things.